Why do Stock Markets Exist? And Why is it so Important?

 People with pension funds and retirement accounts are impacted by low stock prices as the value of their accounts is tied to the stock market.
 Companies can also reduce employee benefits (pensions) as they can no longer afford to spend money on this which can delay the retirement age.
 Furthermore, when a company’s share price goes down, it affects job security as firms cut back on spending and many people could end up losing their jobs.

 The stock market also impacts the rate of taxes and interest rates set by the government.
 During the Great Depression, the US government lowered taxes to induce borrowing but once the economy was out of depression, the government increased interest rates to encourage investment.
 Interest rates can affect a non-investor because a person renting out a home does not have to pay interest on a home loan directly but the landlord is likely to increase the rent to cover the high-interest expense.

-Stock market gives opportunities to the businesses and public to transfer capital and ownership in a controlled, secure and managed environment.
+The stock market gives opportunities to the businesses and the public to transfer capital and ownership in a controlled, secure and managed environment.
 In addition to providing a convenient way for companies to raise capital and for individuals to increase wealth, the stock market helps keep a check on corporate regulation and increases the economic growth and prosperity of the nation.

 Save Upto 90% on Brokerage FeeTrade Brains' recommended top brokers to open demat and trading account in India